 - Access: The first aid kit needs to be instantly distinguishable and be easily accessible to all workers within your workplace and need to be unlocked.

-WHS and Training Compliance Solutions offering, WHS training for managers and supervisors, WHS Committees.
+WHS and Training Compliance Solutions offering, WHS for managers and supervisors, WHS Committees and Mental Health First Aid training courses.
+We offer our courses in elearning platform as well.
 If you would like to gather more information, contact us.